Network compression with configuration models and the minimum description length: Abstract

 \section{Abstract}

-Random networks, constrained to reproduce specific features of networks, are often used to represent and analyze network data as well as their mathematical descriptions.
+Random network models, constrained to reproduce specific statistical features, are often used to represent and analyze network data and their mathematical descriptions.
 Chief among them, the configuration model constrains random networks by their degree distribution and is foundational to many areas of network science.
-However, these representations are often selected based on intuition or mathematical and computational simplicity rather than on statistical evidence.
-To evaluate the quality of a network representation we need to consider both the amount of information required by a random network model as well as the probability of recovering the original data when using the model as a generative process.
-To this end, we calculate the approximate size of network ensembles generated by the popular configuration model and its generalizations that include degree-correlations and centrality layers based on the onion decomposition.
-We then apply minimum description length as a model selection criterion and also introduce the Network Onion Divergence: model selection and network comparison over a nested family of configuration models with differing level of structural details.
-Using over 100 empirical sets of network data, we find that a simple Layered Configuration Model offers the most compact representation of the majority of real networks.
-We hope that our results will continue to motivate the development of intricate random network models that help capture network structure beyond the simple degree distribution.
+However, configuration models and their variants are often selected based on intuition or mathematical and computational simplicity rather than on statistical evidence.
+To evaluate the quality of a network representation, we need to consider both the amount of information required to specify a random network model and the probability of recovering the original data when using the model as a generative process.
+To this end, we calculate the approximate size of network ensembles generated by the popular configuration model and its generalizations, including versions accounting for degree correlations and centrality layers.
+We then apply the minimum description length principle as a model selection criterion over the resulting nested family of configuration models.
+Using a dataset of over 100 networks from various domains, we find that the classic Configuration Model is generally preferred on networks with an average degree above ten, while a Layered Configuration Model constrained by a centrality metric offers the most compact representation of the majority of sparse networks.